leonstel/leonstel.github.io/recursive_tree_part2.md

 ### Selection

 So now we have the hiding part in place it's time for some selection.
 To get any further we have to understand what selecting means in relation to this tree.
-I have come up with three cases I am going to implement.
+Remember that every subcategory must be a subset of its parent, with that in mind I have come up with three cases I am going to implement.

 | Case1  | Case2 | Case3 |
 | ------------- | ------------- | ------------- | ------------- |
 | <img src="./assets/treviewcase1.gif" width="150" />  | <img src="./assets/treeviewcase2.gif" width="150" /> | <img src="./assets/treeviewcase3.gif" width="150" />

+##### Case1
+If a category has been selected that means that every child of that category must be selected too.
+For example if something belongs to education is belongs to all educational matters as well.

+##### Case2
+If a category has been deselected that means that it is no longer a fully matched subset to its parent, all its parents in the leaf's branch must be deselected as well.

+##### Case3
+When a leaf hides its children but its children do have some but not all selected notify the user with an indeterminate checkbox.
+If a leaf is being hide and all its children has been selected then this leaf will still be selected (this last case is not displayed in the case table).

 Status
 ```